P5vc/fetch-apply/README.md

 #### Special Files

-Special files are the magic that drives Fetch Apply... and they couldn't be any simpler!
+Special Files are the magic that drives Fetch Apply... and they couldn't be any simpler!
 A special file is simply a file named for one of the three Fetch Apply components (`initializers`, `modules`, and `roles`), containing a list of items from within that component, to apply to the system within its scope.

 Let's break that down a bit, into some bite-sized points:

-- Special files may only have one of the following names:
+- Special Files may only have one of the following names:
   - `initializers`
   - `modules`
   - `roles`
-- All three special files are required in the following directories:
+- Special Files are required in the following circumstances:
-  - Class directories
+  - All three special files *must* be in every, single class directory
-  - Host directories
+  - Any host directory wishing to override a special file in the containing class directory must include that same type of special file.
+If no special file is found in a host directory, the class's corresponding special file will be used.
-- Special files may be left blank if there is nothing to apply, otherwise they will list, one item per line, the items they wish to apply.
+- Special Files may be left blank if there is nothing to apply, otherwise they must list, one item per line, the items they wish to apply.
 For example, within a `modules` special file, you may write the following, to apply the `apt`, `scp`, and `ufw` modules:

 ```
 apt